 - Scrub lemons well and pat dry to remove preservative wax.
 Peel off the rind avoiding bitter white pith.

-- Mix lemon peel, juice and vodka in large jar and leave for 4-7 days.
+- Mix lemon peel, juice and vodka in large jar and leave for 4-7 days in a cool dark cupboard.
 The liquid will be bright golden yellow and peels pale

 - Mix the sugar with 200ml water and heat gently till sugar dissolved, boil then lower heat and simmer 5 minutes to make a simple syrup.